Authored by the expert who managed and guided the team behind the Italy Property Pack

 Sources: Sky TG24, Sole 24 Ore

-16) Residential property prices in Italy's coastal regions are surging up to 8%, driven by lifestyle demand
+16) Residential property prices in Italy's coastal regions rose by up to 8% in 2024, driven by lifestyle preferences

 In 2024, residential properties in Italy's coastal regions saw price increases of up to 8%, driven by lifestyle preferences.